Safia Khairi

-Safia Khairi (née Khan) was a Pakistani actress, writer and human rights activist.
+Safia Khairi was a Pakistani actress, writer and human rights activist.
 She is known for her roles in dramas Kasak, Pal Do Pal, Zaib-un-Nisa, Band Gali and Chaandni Raatain.

 Early life

 She was born in Lucknow at Uttar Pradesh in British India.
 Safia's father was born in Qasba Town in Uttar Pradesh and owned lands.
 Her father went to Aligarh for education and completed his studies from Aligarh Muslim University with a bachelor's degree in arts.
 After completing his studies he got married.
 Safia's father was a provincial servant and served in different provinces and her paternal aunt was a general secretary of the All-India Muslim League.

 Safia's parents then moved to Delhi and they lived at Gurudwara Road near The Viceroy Church there she attended St. Thomas' School.

 After Partition of India then she along with her family moved to Pakistan at Karachi and there she finished her education and pass the matriculate exams.